Skip to content

 4. Quality Consistency

 By owning its production kitchens and QA lab, Chicken Republic doesn’t rely on vendor quality.
 It sets its own benchmarks.
-That means customers get the same taste in Lagos, Abuja, or Port Harcourt.
+That means customers get the same experience in Lagos, Abuja, or Port Harcourt.

 5. Community Trust